GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   ],
   //reinjectOn takes a list of StatesRebuilder models, if any of those models emits a notification all the injected model will be disposed and re-injected. reinjectOn : [models]
-  // Whether to notify listners of injected model using 'previous' constructor shouldNotifyOnReinjectOn:ture;
+  // Whether to notify listeners of injected model using 'previous' constructor
+  shouldNotifyOnReinjectOn: true;
   .
   .
 );